jasonxia17/urbana-champaign-sewage-collection-system/README_problem statement.md

    Approval  Status:  A  =  approved,  P  =  provisional,  e  =  value  is  estimated

 # 5. MAPS:
-Please find the pdf map files in the repository.
+Please find the pdf map files in the repository under the name 'Maps'

 A. Filename: LIFT  Station Map_Marked.pdf